 Here are the most important XGBoost parameters:

-1. n_estimators [default 100] – Number of trees in the ensemble.
-A higher value means more weak learners contribute towards the final output but increasing it significantly slows down the training time.
+- n_estimators [default 100] – Number of trees in the ensemble.
+A higher value means more weak learners contribute towards the final output, but increasing it slows down the training time significantly.

-2. max_depth [default 3] – This parameter decides the complexity of the algorithm.
-The lesser the value assigned, the lower is the ability for the algorithm to pick up most patterns (underfitting).
+- max_depth [default 3] – This parameter decides the complexity of the algorithm.
+The lower the value assigned, the lower the ability of the algorithm to pick up most patterns (underfitting).
 A large value can make the model too complex and pick patterns that do not generalize well (overfitting).

-3. min_child_weight [default 1] – We know that an extremely deep tree can deliver poor performance due to overfitting.
-The min_child_weight parameter aims to regularise by limiting the depth of a tree.
+- min_child_weight [default 1] – We know that an extremely deep tree can deliver poor performance due to overfitting.
+The min_child_weight parameter aims to regularize by limiting the depth of a tree.
 So, the higher the value of this parameter, the lower are the chances of the model overfitting on the training data.

-4. learning_rate/ eta [default 0.3] – The rate of learning of the model is inversely proportional to the accuracy of the model.
+- learning_rate/ eta [default 0.3] – The rate of learning of the model is inversely proportional to the accuracy of the model.
 Lowering the learning rate, although slower to train, improves the ability of the model to look for patterns and learn them.
-If the value is too low then it raises difficulty in the model to converge.
+If the value is too low, then it raises difficulty in the model to converge.

-5. gamma/ min_split_loss [default 0] – This is a regularization parameter that can range from 0 to infinity.
-Higher the value, higher is the strength of regularization, lower are the chances of overfitting (but can underfit if it’s too large).
+- gamma/min_split_loss [default 0] – This is a regularization parameter that can range from 0 to infinity.
+The higher the value, the higher the strength of regularization, and the lower the chances of overfitting (but can underfit if it’s too large).
 Hence, this parameter varies across all types of datasets.

-6. colsample_bytree [default 1.0] – This parameter instructs the algorithm on the fraction of the total number of features/ predictors to be used for a tree during training.
+- colsample_bytree [default 1.0] – This parameter instructs the algorithm to use a fraction of the total number of features or predictors to be used for a tree during training.
 This means that every tree might use a different set of features for prediction and hence reduce the chances of overfitting and also improve the speed of training as not all the features are being used in every tree.
 The value ranges from 0 to 1.

 LightGBM parameters